ProfessorGram/updated/README.md

 **admin/structure/types**

 To view a list of all available Nodes.

-Click **Edit** on the target Node and verify that the checkbox labeled ***Display updated date*** in the ***Publishing options*** area of the node edit form is checked.
+Next, click **Edit** on a target Node and verify that the checkbox labeled ***Display updated date*** in the ***Publishing options*** area of the node edit form is checked.
 If it is, Last updated functionality is enabled for that individual Node.

 ## Issues
 Questions, Bug reports and Feature requests can all be added to the Issue Queue for this module, located at: